Branding for Artists: The Story Behind Hungry Pika Studios’ Playful New Logo

 Hungry Pika Studios is the creative home of artist Leah, whose handmade pieces are infused with wonder, color, and the natural world.
 From quilting and painting to pottery and beading, her work celebrates beauty in everyday materials.
 Each piece is a small reminder of what it means to live with creativity and care.

+When Leah reached out, she wanted a logo that could hold all that energy — something playful yet refined, grounded yet full of life.
 It was also her first time having a logo created, a meaningful milestone as she stepped fully into her artist identity and began sharing her work more publicly.
 The design process became part of that transformation — helping her see her creative practice as a cohesive, intentional brand.

 If you’ve never heard of a pika, imagine a small, mountain-dwelling creature that spends its days collecting bits of grass and flowers to prepare for winter.
 They’re industrious, adorable, and a little unexpected — just like Leah’s approach to creativity.